easezh/followee-recommendation/README.md

 ![INFORMS_Journal_on_Computing_Header](https://user-images.githubusercontent.com/44605491/208304431-b02fb847-3ca7-4dd5-9f27-06535ec90737.jpeg)

-# Preference-Engagement Latent Dirichlet Allocation (PE-LDA) Model: An Interpretable Followee Recommendation Method
+# Integrating Users’ Contextual Engagements with Their General Preferences: An Interpretable Followee Recommendation Method

 ## Citation
 If you use the code in this repository, please cite the paper "Ran Y, Liu J, Zhang Y (2022) Integrating users’ contextual engagements with their general preferences: An interpretable followee recommendation method.
 INFORMS Journal on Computing, accepted."
 Below is the BibTex for citing this version of the matirial.